Netflix Inc (NFLX) 2018 Q1 法說會逐字稿

 • Benjamin Daniel Swinburne - MD

-• Reed, I want to ask you, given the strong results again this quarter, talk a little bit about what the company is doing today that may be different to what it did 1, 2 years ago that can hit a scale of the business, particularly as you're moving into markets that are maybe quite a bit different from the developed markets that you've scaled already.
+• Thank you.
+Reed, I want to ask you, given the strong results again this quarter, talk a little bit about what the company is doing today that may be different to what it did 1, 2 years ago that can hit a scale of the business, particularly as you're moving into markets that are maybe quite a bit different from the developed markets that you've scaled already.

 • Wilmot Reed Hastings - Co-Founder, Chairman, President & CEO

-• And maybe, Ted, you want to talk about some of the local shows that we've been doing around the world that our U.S. investor base may know less of.
+• It's a lot more similar than it is different.
+We're continuing to invest in content, marketing, product, all of the things we've been doing.
+There's certainly some secular shift towards Internet viewing.
+And then we're seeing just the breadth of content that we've got going is really remarkable.
+And maybe, Ted, you want to talk about some of the local shows that we've been doing around the world that our U.S. investor base may know less of.

 • Theodore A. Sarandos - Chief Content Officer

-• This quarter, we have a new season of 3% coming up, by way of example, which is a Brazilian sci-fi show that really scored well around the world for us, and people are super excited about the new season even though we've made in Portuguese for Brazil, and maybe one of the first examples of local-language Brazilian television working around the world.
+• Yes.
+We've been able to launch original series in local language with local producers all over the world who've shot in 17 different countries original programming to date, and we expect that to continue to grow.
+And it's content that is for the country or for the region, but we've actually found great global success.
+This quarter, we have a new season of 3% coming up, by way of example, which is a Brazilian sci-fi show that really scored well around the world for us, and people are super excited about the new season even though we've made in Portuguese for Brazil, and maybe one of the first examples of local-language Brazilian television working around the world.
+So it's -- we're really thrilled to be part of that.

 • Benjamin Daniel Swinburne - MD

 • And Reed, how might the go-to-market strategy look in a market like India or some of these emerging markets where you might partner earlier in the life cycle of Netflix than, say, what we've seen in other markets where, you look at the U.S., you're now really working with Comcast quite a bit, but you've scaled this market.
+Could you move towards a distribution model with partners faster in emerging markets?
+And what does that mean, maybe for David, financially for the numbers we look at?

 • Wilmot Reed Hastings - Co-Founder, Chairman, President & CEO